telerik/winforms-docs/dock/object-model/alloweddockstates.md

 {{endregion}}

-This automatically will remove the caption buttons that may be responsible for an unwanted state, for example closed.
+This automatically will remove the caption buttons that may be responsible for an unwanted state, for example *Closed*.
 In addition, the unwanted menu items from the context menu will be disabled:

 ![dock-object-model-allowed-dock-states 001](images/dock-object-model-allowed-dock-states001.png)

-The following setting will disable the Floating option:
+The following setting will disable the __Floating__ option:

-#### Setting the AllowedDockState property
+#### Disable the floating dock state.

 {{source=..\SamplesCS\Dock\CreatingRadDock.cs region=notFloating}}
 {{source=..\SamplesVB\Dock\CreatingRadDock.vb region=notFloating}}